EU Data Act: New rules for data access, IoT data, and cloud portability effective from 12 September 2025

 • SaaS providers (e.g., ERP or CRM systems) must provide machine-readable data extracts.

-• Data intermediaries (e.g., mobility data marketplaces, energy data hubs, market data providers) must not stipulate unreasonable restrictions in terms and conditions.
+• Data intermediaries (e.g., mobility data marketplaces, energy data hubs, market data providers) may not impose unreasonable restrictions in their terms and conditions.

-Indirectly Affected – All Companies Using or Sharing Data
+Indirectly Affected – All Companies that Use or Share Data

 • Workshops & Aftermarket Services can request vehicle data directly from the manufacturer.